-The Metrics Plan requires that market evaluation will occur when a critical mass of NYGB financing and investment arrangements are put in place.
-This market evaluation will be conducted on sectors that NYGB has supported and will occur approximately three to five years following initial NYGB capital deployments.
-Baseline data will be collected in 2017 for most indicators as a comparison point against which to assess market progress in the later studies.
+The Metrics Plan requires that market evaluation occurs when a critical mass of NYGB financing and investment arrangements are put in place, approximately three to five years following initial NYGB capital deployments.
+Market evaluation activities commenced in 2018 on sectors that have been supported by NYGB since its inception, and the data set will be updated going forward to include indicators specific to this and other transactions.
+Baseline data will be used as a comparison point against which to assess market progress in the later studies.
 Progress indicators are defined below for the short, mid and long-terms.

-Short-term progress indicators will identify early activity levels and will be regularly tracked for the duration of the transaction.
+Output indicators will identify early activity levels and will be regularly tracked for the duration of the transaction.
 These include, but are not limited to: